-- Class Participation (10%) - Students are encouraged to actively participate in discussions with other students in class. - Assignments (50%) - Students will be asked to work on specific themes by applying the concepts and methodologies discussed in the class. - Group project, presentations, and report (40%) - Students will be asked in a group of four students to analyze a specific problem concerning sustainability and to make a proposal to manage the problem. - > Each group is expected to address the key issues, including - $\diamond$ Why is the problem important? - $\diamond$ What is the basic structure of the problem? - $\diamond$ What types of stakeholders are involved? - $\diamond$ What kinds of relationships and interactions exist among the stakeholders?

-- $\diamond$ Where can potential interventions be made to tackle the problem? - $\diamond$ What kinds of measures are available? - ♦ What criteria should be applied to choose an appropriate measure? - Each group will be asked to make a presentation on mid-term progress and a final presentation each for 10 minutes, followed by questions and answers.
-Each group member must present. - > Then each group will be asked to submit a final report on problem analysis and a proposal for managing the problem (3,000 5,000 words).
+- Assignment for Class 9 Ecosystem and Water Management on 31 March 2025, Due on 7 April 2025 at 18:29 - Group project, presentations, and report (40%) - Students will be asked in a group of four students to analyze a specific problem concerning sustainability and to make a proposal to manage the problem. - > Each group is expected to address the key issues, including - \diamond Why is the problem important? - \diamond What is the basic structure of the problem? - \diamond What types of stakeholders are involved? - \diamond What kinds of relationships and interactions exist among the stakeholders? - \diamond Where can potential interventions be made to tackle the problem? - \diamond What kinds of measures are available? - ♦ What criteria should be applied to choose an appropriate measure? - Each group will be asked to make a presentation on mid-term progress and a final presentation each for 15 minutes, followed by questions and answers for 10 minutes.
+Each group member must present. - > Then each group will be asked to submit a final report on problem analysis and a proposal for managing the problem (4,000 5,000 words).